Art colony

-An art colony, also known as an artists' colony, can be defined two ways.
-Its most liberal description refers to the organic congregation of artists in towns, villages and rural areas, often drawn by areas of natural beauty, the prior existence of other artists or art schools there, and a lower cost of living.
-More commonly, the term refers to the guest-host model of a mission-driven planned community, which administers a formal process for awarding artist residencies.
-In the latter case, a typical mission might include providing artists with the time, space and support to create; fostering community among artists; and providing arts education (lectures, workshops) to the public.
-Early 20th century American guest-host models include New Hampshire's MacDowell Colony and New York's Yaddo.
+Art colonies are organic congregations of artists in towns, villages and rural areas, who are often drawn to areas of natural beauty, the prior existence of other artists, art schools there, or a lower cost of living.
+They are typically mission-driven planned communities, which administer a formal process for awarding artist residencies.
+A typical mission might include providing artists with the time, space, and support to create, fostering community among artists, and providing arts education, including lectures and workshops.

-World-wide, the two primary organizations serving artist colonies and residential centres are Res Artis, in Amsterdam, and the Alliance of Artists Communities, in Providence, Rhode Island.
+Early 20th century American guest-host models include MacDowell in Peterborough, New Hampshire and Yaddo in Saratoga Springs, New York.
+Two primary organizations serving artist colonies and residential centres are Res Artis in Amsterdam, and the Alliance of Artists Communities, in Providence, Rhode Island.
 Taiwan's Intra Asia Network is a less formal body working to advance creative communities and exchanges throughout Asia.
 Collectively, these groups oversee most of the world's active artists' colonies.